 Who Benefits from Detox Using Suboxone

-The best environment for using Suboxone for detox is a licensed and accredited detox center like Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida.
+The best environment for using Suboxone for detox is a licensed and accredited detox center like Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida.
 When using Suboxone under medical detox supervision, you enjoy a more gentle detox from opioids, such as for heroin or fentanyl addiction.
 Also with Suboxone in a licensed facility you do not risk abusing the medication or becoming dependent on it.

 You should not use Suboxone for home detox, especially if you self-dose and fear abusing the medication.
 People with allergies to Suboxone ingredients should not use it either.
 Pregnant women, people with breathing, lung, kidney or liver problems, or those using medications conflicting with Suboxone should not use it, either.
 People who drink alcohol should avoid using this medication without supervision.